 2. Ask for Face-to-Face Time

-I needed to talk to my school leader about my situation.
-Instead of sending an email detailing my problems, I sent an email requesting face-to-face time.
+It is time to talk to those with the power to make change.
+Resist the urge to send an email detailing your problems; I sent an email requesting face-to-face time.
 I knew that I could convey my tone and concern much more positively than how an email could possibly be read.
 A meeting allows there to be a dialogue between you and the person who can help.
-(How ironic is it that I scheduled another meeting to solve a problem about there being too many meetings?)
+Here is a template to get you started.

 3. Come Prepared

-Now that you are about to meet with someone to advocate for change, come prepared.
+Now that you are about to meet with someone to advocate for yourself, come prepared.
 I spent the days leading up to the meeting outlining all my concerns on paper.
 I did not want to leave a single rock unturned.
 I definitely did not want to leave the meeting wishing I wouldn’t have forgotten this or that.
 I wrote an outline.
-It included a purpose statement, a list of problems, and a brainstorm of possible solutions.
-In addition, I practiced three times. #practicemakespermanent
+It included:

 4. Offer Possible Solutions

-My school leader is incredible.
+My principal was incredible.
 She heard me out.
 She took notes.
 She asked for some time to reflect and talk to the rest of the administration about my concern.
-Lastly, she asked for me to come to her again if I anything else came up.
+Lastly, she asked for me to come to her again if anything else came up.
 She came to the conclusion that the school needs to have systems in place to support returning parents and families.
 Seriously, how great is that?
-Unfortunately, I can’t quite yet share what the outcome is.
-It has been a week since that meeting, but I know that if I haven’t heard anything yet in the next week, then I will be following up!

 I hope that this is encouraging to you!
-Hopefully, if you ever have to advocate for yourself professionally, my experience has been helpful.
+My hope is that my experience is helpful for you, if you ever need to advocate for yourself professionally.
 Have you ever had to advocate for yourself?
-If so, how did it go?